swainechen/lacer/README.md

 Known Issues
 ------------
-When running Lacer, the following warning will appear:
+If you are using PDL::Parallel::threads < 0.04, you may run into a compile error; a fix can be found [here] (https://github.com/run4flat/PDL-Parallel-threads/issues/1)
+Also, these earlier versions of PDL::Parallel::threads will issue the following warning, which can be safely ignored:
 Subroutine PDL::CLONE_SKIP redefined at /mnt/software/lib/perl5/5.10.1/PDL/Parallel/threads.pm line 39.

-This warning can be safely ignored.
+Version 0.04 of PDL::Parallel::threads fixes both of these issues (Feb 2022).

 Contact/citation/information
 -------------------